fuzzylabs/evidently-monitoring-pattern/README.md

 - [Prometheus](docs/Concepts.md/#prometheus) at port 9090.
 To access Prometheus web interface, go to your browser and open: <http://localhost:9090/>
 - [Grafana](docs/Concepts.md/#grafana) at port 3000.
 To access Grafana web interface, go to your browser and open: <http://localhost:3000/>

+Click on the individual services to read more about it further.

 ### No drift Scenario

 Let us first start with a **no-drift scenario**.
 The reference dataset and no drift dataset have same distribution.